Syrians vote as fierce clashes overshadow protests

 Syria has barred most independent journalists, making it difficult to gauge the extent of violence, the strike, or participation in elections.

-Syrian troops mainly from the 12th Armoured Brigade based in Isra, 40 km from the southern border with Jordan, fought rebels in the town of Busra al-Harir on Sunday.
+Syrian troops mainly from the 12th Armoured Brigade based in Isra, 40 km (25 miles) from the southern border with Jordan, fought rebels in the town of Busra al-Harir on Sunday.

 The sound of explosions and heavy machinegun fire echoed in the rocky hills north of the town, where defectors from the army have been hiding and attacking military supply lines, according to residents and activists.